Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

-Kentavious Caldwell-Pope and the rest of the Denver Nuggets take the court versus the Miami Heat in the NBA Playoffs on Thursday, at 8:30 PM ET.
+Kentavious Caldwell-Pope and his Denver Nuggets teammates match up versus the Miami Heat in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.

-In this piece we'll examine Caldwell-Pope's stats and trends, helping you with your prop bets.
+Now let's break down Caldwell-Pope's available prop bets, with a particular eye on stats and trends to help you make good picks.

 Kentavious Caldwell-Pope Prop Bets vs. the Heat